ifm/nexxT/doc/manual/tutorial.rst

         ]
     }

-The module information is the critical part.
+The "module" setting is the critical part.
 Under the hood VS code will invoke :code:`python -m <module>`.
-With the "justMyCode" setting, we can extend debugging to external code.
+With the "justMyCode" setting, we can extend debugging to external code loaded by our application.